Rivers, Lakes, Seas, Bays, Ponds and Estuaries

 About The Lakes

 Learn more about the Great Lakes — Superior, Michigan, Huron, Erie and Ontario.
-Together they form the largest fresh surface water system on earth, containing about one-fifth of the world's fresh surface water supply.
-The Great Lakes is the source of drinking water for more than 48 million people, generates more than 1.5 million jobs,… learn more
+Together they form the largest fresh surface water system on earth, containing about one-fifth of… learn more

 resource URL thumbnail